facebook/docusaurus/website/community/5-release-process.md

 Respecting Semantic Versioning is important for multiple reasons:

 - It **guarantees simple minor version upgrades**, as long as you only use the [public API](##public-api-surface)
-- It is a reasonable expectation for many frontend developers to respect it
+- It follows front-end ecosystem conventions
-- A new major version is an opportunity to document better the breaking changes
+- A new major version is an opportunity to thoroughly document breaking changes
-- A new major/minor version is an opportunity to communicate the new features with a blog post
+- A new major/minor version is an opportunity to communicate new features through a blog post

 :::note

 Releasing Docusaurus 2.0 took a very long time.
 From now on, Docusaurus will **release new major versions more regularly**.
-In practice, you can expect a new major version every 2-3 months.
+In practice, you can expect a new major version every 2–4 months.

 [Major version numbers are not sacred](https://tom.preston-werner.com/2022/05/23/major-version-numbers-are-not-sacred.html), but we still group breaking changes together and avoid releasing major versions too often.

 :::

-### `major` versions {#major-versions}
+### Major versions {#major-versions}

 The `major` version number is incremented on **every breaking change**.

 Whenever a new major version is released, we publish:

-- a blog post with feature highlights, major bug fixes, **breaking changes and upgrade instructions**.
+- a blog post with feature highlights, major bug fixes, **breaking changes, and upgrade instructions**.
 - an exhaustive changelog entry

 :::tip